BIG IDEAS READY FOR TAKE OFF…

 But now there’s a fun way to put those creative little minds to good work and boost their scientific thinking at the same time.

-The winning creative child will be treated to a very fabulous prize, with a trip for them and their family to the Kennedy Space Centre in Florida, where they’ll meet an astronaut – or win a £150 voucher.
+The winning creative child will be treated to a very fabulous prize.
+It includes a trip for them and their family to the Kennedy Space Centre in Florida, where they’ll meet an astronaut – or win a £150 voucher.

 I would have loved this challenge as a kid.
 In fact, I remember being at school wanting a pencil with an in-built microphone to speak to my friend.
-We are talking 1985 here, and I know – they exist these days as ‘walkie talkies’, but I was definitely ahead of the game!
+We are talking 1985 here, and I know – they exist these days as ‘walkie talkies’.
+Yeah, I was definitely ahead of the game!

 Whatever the idea, no matter how big or small, how bonkers or obvious it may seem, M&S want to hear from you.
 Well not you, but your little one.
 The competition is open to all ages (T&C apply) from now until August 24, 2015.

-Although the winning idea isn’t made, the challenge will keep your child occupied for hours and there’s a fab prize to win too.
+Although the winning idea isn’t made, the challenge will keep your child occupied for hours.
+There’s a fab prize to win too!